forkdelta/smart_contract/README.md

 ### contract `ForkDelta`

 This is the main contract for the ForkDelta exchange.
-This contract uses the SafeMath library for uint variables.
+This contract uses the LSafeMath library for uint variables.

 #### `ForkDelta` Variables